Operation Pegasus: Organising the escape

+In a decision he later acknowledged as poor, Neave sent Captain Peter Baker into German-controlled territory to contact the Dutch Resistance, but Baker, who "fancied himself as a secret agent" disobeyed orders and was captured on 16 October, disrupting plans for the evacuation of the soldiers.
+Baker survived as a prisoner of war, but the Ebbens family who sheltered him were executed.
+The Dutch civilians who hid and gave shelter and food to the stranded soldiers ran a greater risk than did the soldiers.
+Captured soldiers were sent to prisoner of war camps; Dutch civilians who helped the soldiers were often executed.
+The Germans were aware that a large number of British soldiers were hiding near Arnhem and were actively searching for them.

 Inside German controlled territory, Major Digby Tatham-Warter had escaped a German hospital as early as 21 September and, having lain low for a week, came into contact with the Dutch Resistance in the town of Ede.
 In early October he was joined by Brigadier Gerald Lathbury and soon a 'Brigade HQ in hiding' was set up.
 Tatham-Warter made contact with Gilbert Sadi Kirschen of the Belgian SAS who arranged supply drops of weapons, uniforms and supplies for the growing number of British hiding in the area.

 Piet Kruijff, head of the local Resistance, had been organising the evaders into safe houses in Ede.
 Soon there were over 80 men in the town and it was becoming so congested that he began housing men in Oud-Reemst as well.
 By the time of the evacuation an additional 40 men were there.
 At first it was hoped that the Allied offensive would be quickly resumed thus liberating the men.
 Tatham-Warter even made plans to carry out operations against the Germans when the 2nd Army began crossing the Rhine.
 However, in October Kirschen informed the Resistance that there were no plans to attack north of the Lower Rhine in the near future.
 As the presence of so many Allied evaders would place a great strain on the Resistance and expose the civilians hiding them to great risk, it was decided to evacuate the men as soon as possible.

 The 'HQ in hiding' near Arnhem was in contact with MI9 and 2nd Army in Nijmegen.
 Lt Colonel David Dobie (commander of 1st Battalion) was rowed across the Rhine by a young Dutchman on the night of 16 October and reached Allied lines.
 Dobie contacted the XXX Corps and the 101st Airborne Division, who approved the proposed evacuation.
 Dobie was appointed to lead the evacuation with Neave and Fraser as his intelligence officers.
 They contacted Tatham-Warter by telephone and drew up a plan they hoped would allow all of the men in hiding to escape.